Bladder cancer care at Mayo Clinic

 - Cutting-edge research that improves care.
 Mayo Clinic specialists are actively involved in research designed to improve care for people with bladder cancer.
 This gives you a chance to enroll in clinical trials to try the latest treatment innovations.
 Learn more about clinical trials at Mayo Clinic.

 Expertise and rankings

-Mayo Clinic's world-class experts offer an integrated team approach to your care:
+The world-class experts at Mayo Clinic offer an integrated team approach to your care:

 - Collaboration.
-At Mayo Clinic, urologists, oncologists, radiation oncologists, pathologists and radiologists and other specialists work as a multidisciplinary team to provide whole-person care for those with bladder cancer.
+At Mayo Clinic, urologists, oncologists, radiation oncologists, pathologists, radiologists and other specialists work as a multidisciplinary team to provide comprehensive care for people with bladder cancer.
 Your care team is prepared with the knowledge and resources to provide you with exactly the care you need.